Redgate Clone

 Web API endpoint

-To download and configure the rgclone CLI you'll need to provide an URL of the Redgate Clone API endpoint (<web-api-endpoint> from now on), in this format:
+To download and configure the rgclone CLI you'll need the Redgate Clone API endpoint for your cluster:

 Web API Endpoint